ultravideo/uvgRTP/README.md

 # uvgRTP

 uvgRTP is an *Real-Time Transport Protocol (RTP)* library written in C++ with a focus on simple to use and high-efficiency media delivery over the internet.
-It features an intuitive and easy-to-use *Application Programming Interface (API)*, built-in support for transporting *Versitile Video Coding (VVC)*, *High Efficiency Video Coding (HEVC)*, *Advanced Video Coding (AVC)* encoded video and Opus encoded audio. uvgRTP also supports End-to-End Encrypted (E2EE) media delivery with *Secure RTP (SRTP)* and ZRTP.
-According to [our measurements](https://ieeexplore.ieee.org/abstract/document/9287162) uvgRTP is able to reach a goodput of 600 MB/s for HEVC stream when measured in LAN.
-The goodput value is dependant on CPU power.
+It features an intuitive and easy-to-use *Application Programming Interface (API)*, built-in support for transporting *Versitile Video Coding (VVC)*, *High Efficiency Video Coding (HEVC)*, *Advanced Video Coding (AVC)* encoded video and Opus encoded audio. uvgRTP also supports *End-to-End Encrypted (E2EE)* media delivery using the combination of *Secure RTP (SRTP)* and ZRTP.
+According to [our measurements](https://ieeexplore.ieee.org/abstract/document/9287162) uvgRTP is able to reach a goodput of 600 MB/s (4K at 700fps) for HEVC stream when measured in LAN.
+The CPU usage is relative to the goodput value, and therefore smaller streams have a very small CPU usage.

 uvgRTP is licensed under the permissive BSD 2-Clause License.
 For SRTP/ZRTP support, uvgRTP uses [Crypto++ library](https://www.cryptopp.com/).
 Currently uvgRTP is currently not under active development, but we will do our best to fix any issues and we warmly welcome any contributions to the project.